 Without a strong fact fluency background, math becomes overwhelmingly difficult for our students.

-For the Fifth Grade Freebies’ Freebie Frenzy, I wanted to share an intervention screening packet I’ve been working on.
+I want to share an intervention screening packet I’ve been working on.

 Have you ever been in the middle of teaching equivalent fractions and realized your students don’t have the grasp on their multiplication facts they need to be successful?
-Have you ever tried teaching students to add and subtract with decimals only to realize they don’t know how to regroup?
+Ever tried teaching students to add and subtract with decimals only to realize they don’t know how to regroup?